ninamichellewong10/ninamichellewong10/README.md

 ### Hi there I'm Nina🐳

-🤠 I am in my third year studying Computer Science at VUW and am interested in Software Development and Design.
+🤠 I am in my fourth year studying Computer Science at VUW and am interested in Software Development and Design.

 🔭 I’m currently learning about Computer Game Development and Software Development for Mobile.